 On average, an individual encounters about 80,000 synthetic chemicals every day.
-So says Robert Tanguay, a toxicologist at Oregon State University.
+So says Robyn Tanguay, a toxicologist at Oregon State University.
 Many of those chemicals — from fire retardants in fabrics to drying agents in paint — are untested for toxicity to people.
-Tanguay and his research team are working to change that.
+Tanguay and her research team are working to change that.
 Their results are helping those who make the products we use as well as those who use them.

 “There are thousands of chemicals in our environment,” says Tanguay, “and many consumers believe that, in order for them to be used in products, that the manufacturers must have demonstrated that they’re not hazardous or harmful.
 Actually, that is not a requirement.
 Some of these compounds can be used commercially without ever assessing their toxicity.”

 Tanguay’s lab tests the impacts of chemicals on zebrafish.
 These small fish are popular in home aquariums and even more useful for research.
 They reproduce in a matter of hours, and as they grow, changes are visible in their transparent embryos.

 “Zebrafish are vertebrates just like humans are vertebrates,” Tanguay explains.
 “In early development, as we develop from a single cell into a complex organism, the process by which a human does that is almost exactly the same as in zebrafish.
 So when we are asking if a compound could be hazardous to human development, we obviously can’t do those studies in humans, but we can do them using zebrafish.”
 These small fish open a big window into human health.